AnnetteJing/AnnetteJing.github.io/index.md

 My current research interests lie at the intersection of high-dimensional statistics and causal inference, and I'm still trying to learn as much about both sub-fields as possible.

 In my spare time, I like going to rock and metal concerts, draw, travel, and watch TV shows and animes.
-For more details, you can check out my [Interests page](./Interests.html).
+For more details, feel free to check out my [Interests page](./Interests.html).